-Furthermore, the bill mandates that any arbitration or alternative dispute resolution clauses in contracts be clearly displayed and that proceedings occur within 50 miles of the residence in question.
-It also expands the disciplinary powers of the Contractor Licensing Board by adding new grounds for disciplinary action, including failing to offer compliant contracts and remedy construction defects.
-The bill deletes a previous provision regarding failing to satisfy a judgment or execution, while adding new provisions that hold contractors accountable for adhering to the new warranty requirements and dispute resolution processes.
-Overall, this legislation seeks to provide greater security and clarity for homeowners in their dealings with contractors.
+Additionally, the bill mandates that any arbitration or alternative dispute resolution clauses in contracts must be clearly displayed and that proceedings occur within a specified distance from the residence in question.
+It also expands the grounds for disciplinary action by the Contractor Licensing Board, including failing to offer compliant contracts and remedy construction defects.
+The bill aims to enhance consumer protection for homeowners and ensure accountability among contractors in West Virginia.

 Committee Substitute: 30-42-15, 21-11B-1, 21-11B-2, 21-11B-3